Panzer-B/fiscaliste/libs/users/README.md

-# core-user
+# users

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test core-user` to execute the unit tests.
+Run `nx test users` to execute the unit tests.